MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### <a name="format"></a>Formatar

-oito a nove dígitos contendo espaços opcionais
+oito ou nove dígitos contendo espaços opcionais

 ### <a name="pattern"></a>Padrão